Cocoto Kart Racer

 Cocoto Kart Racer is a kart-racing game released by Neko Entertainment between 2005 and 2009 on major platforms.
 The original Wii Edition was exclusive to North America and a "sequel" was released on Wii for PAL regions in 2011, but Cocoto Kart Racer 2 is just a revision of the first game branded as a sequel.
-The only difference is support for the Wii Wheel, aka tilting the Wii Remote to steer, whereas the original release required the Nunchuck.
+The only difference is support for the Wii Wheel, tilting the Wii Remote to steer, whereas the original release required the Nunchuck.

 Gameplay

 The game includes eight drivers and four secret drivers (though only 5 are featured on the case) each with their own handling.

 The drivers are called Cocoto, Baggy, Turtini, Geckill, Scritch, Duggil, Shiny, & Neuro.